talestk/log_parser/README.md

 <commands>
 	-a	Overall daily parser, will print a daily resume
-	-u	User specific parser, will print a resume based on user usage
+	-u	User specific parser, will print a resume based on user usage -s	Simple user actions
+	-d	<months>	Define the number of months to parse. eg. -d 12 -fo	Parse output files provided by this program
+	-fa	Read all files that starts with the given pattern, overall parser -fu	Read all files that starts with the given pattern, user specific parser
 ```
 A tab delimited file -output.csv- will be created and the program will output a resume of the run, which looks like:
 ```